 You just need to be an active service member, veteran, family of an armed service member, or a civilian working for the Department of Defense to qualify for the NFCU membership.

 - First Tech Federal Credit Union

-First Tech Federal is California-based credit union and is one of the most business-friendly credit union that offers a wide range of online and digital banking tools.
+First Tech Federal is a California-based credit union and is one of the most business-friendly credit unions that offers a wide range of online and digital banking tools.

 Their best product for small business is their two business checking and three savings accounts with as little as a $0 minimum balance requirement.
 However, they not offer as many business loan programs as other credit unions on this list.
 While using First Tech Federal Credit Union services, you can make transactions among and outside First Tech accounts, detailed financial statements, online bill payment, as well as make online payment of your First Tech loan or credit card payments.
 Additionally, the features include five rewards credit card, commercial real estate loans, and personal loan options with over 40 physical branches and 30,000+ ATMs.

 In order to qualify as a member, you’ll need to be employed in a First Tech sponsor company or work for the state of Oregon or work or live Lane County, Oregon or be a member of the Computer History Museum or Financial Fitness Association.

 Self-Help is a North Carolina-based credit union that provides services for conventionally underserved communities along with financial tools for nonprofits and small businesses.
 Their best lending product is Self-Help’s small business loan program.

 The features of Self-Help credit union include business savings account with no monthly fee, business money market account, specialized loans, term business certificates with APYs up to 2.48% for a 60-month account, digital banking, term loans up to $250,000, commercial loans, SBA 504 loans, and New Markets Tax Credit Loans, loans for green businesses and recovery loans for businesses.